Dog Agility training in Torbay (UK).....

 • Please note we do not offer taster sessions for 1-2-1 sessions, as we don't require that you pay upfront for a block of lessons.
 They can be booked on a one-off, ad hoc, basis.

 • Your slot is not reserved for you beyond the sessions you've booked and paid for.
 So, if you book and pay on a one-off or weekly basis, your slot may not be available in subsequent weeks.
-If you want to be sure you keep the same slot, you can pay for a block of up to 6 lessons upfront after your first session.
+If you want to be sure you keep the same slot, you can pay for a block of up to 6 lessons upfront after your first session, but we'll reserve your slot for you if you book in blocks of 4 so it won't be offered to anyone else unless or until you haven't booked it.

 Frequently Asked Questions